-In October of 2005 a massive earthquake struck Northern Pakistan causing devastation on an unprecedented scale.
-The Real Medicine Foundation arrived shortly after participating in the immediate relief efforts in the worst hit mountainous regions, with the longer term mission of setting up a permanent and sustainable clinic to assist the underserved population of this area.
-For eight years RMF ran a locally staffed clinic in Talhatta, a collaboration between RMF and the Pakistani based Hashoo Foundation that has since been handed back to the local government.
-RMF also has had a mobile clinic initiative, additional healthcare projects in Union Council Sardaryab and Union Council Agra District for flood relief (following the 2010 flood) and a Spinal Cord Injury Project in Balakot, among others.
-Most recently, the RMF Health Center has been established in Union Council Taru Jabba, District Nowshera, and we opened our doors in November 2013 to the women and children of the Internally Displaced People (IDP) community hosted in District Nowshera.
+In October of 2005, a massive earthquake struck northern Pakistan, causing devastation on an unprecedented scale.
+Real Medicine Foundation arrived shortly thereafter, participating in immediate relief efforts in the worst hit mountainous regions, with the longer-term mission of setting up a permanent and sustainable clinic to assist the underserved population of this area.
+RMF Pakistan was then established as a separate, local entity.
+For eight years, we ran a locally staffed clinic in Talhatta in collaboration with Hashoo Foundation, which has since been handed back to the local government.
+RMF Pakistan also has had a mobile clinic initiative, additional healthcare projects in Union Council Sardaryab and Union Council Agra District for flood relief (following the 2010 flood) and a Spinal Cord Injury Project in Balakot, among others.
+More recently, the RMF Health Centre was established in Union Council Taru Jabba, District Nowshera, and we opened our doors in November 2013 to the women and children of the Internally Displaced People (IDP) community hosted in District Nowshera.

 Rehabilitation program for the October 2015 earthquake affected victims of District Swat, Province KPK, Pakistan.